cnorthwood/adventofcode/README.md

 This repo contains Chris Northwood's attempts at the Advent of Code challenge.

-Each challenge is represented in a folder.
+Each challenge is represented in a folder, organised by year and day.

 For some challenges, the script will output the answer to both parts.
 For others, the commit history must be looked at to get the answer for part A,